 I’m not exaggerating considering Milan metro as a service of excellence on the Milan city transportation network.
 Most cities in Italy don’t have metro systems but only few (Rome isn’t one of them) can be proud of so efficient way to get around a city, like Milan.

-I love Milan subway systems, not only because its the cheapest and the fastest way to get around a city but definitely the only way to get from one sightseeing point to another.
-Its the popular mean of Milan transportation used by the majority of locals but also more and more by Milan city visitors.
+I love Milan subway systems, not only because it’s the cheapest and the fastest way to get around a city but definitely the only way to get from one sightseeing point to another.
+It’s the popular means of public transportation in Milan used by the majority of locals but also more and more by Milan city visitors.

 Milan subway network with its four lines (with fifth under construction) can be rather intimidating and quite unfamiliar particularly if you aren’t used to riding underground.
 Although Milan’s city network covers almost all parts of the city, sometimes it’s necessary to use the combination of transportation means, like a tram or bus.